-With the new school year underway, families are now turning their attention to supporting their kids to successfully settle into the new year, especially if they’re in a new school, or are in a new class with a new teacher.
+With the 2022 school year underway, families are now turning their attention to supporting their kids to successfully settle into the new year, especially if they’re in a new school, or are in a new class with a new teacher.

 Families know their kids the best, so talking to your school and the teachers can give them a better understanding of your child, as well as helping the school to set some educational priorities.

 Communication with your school should always be respectful, because working together can ensure your family and the school are both committed to providing the best possible learning experience for your kids.

 Highlighting your child’s strengths can also help the teachers set learning priorities, as well as sharing your goals for their education.

 There are a number of ways you can effectively communicate with your school and the teachers, including:

 - communication books (an exercise book in your child’s school bag that teachers and families or carers can use to share information).